tomknig/TOMSMorphingLabel/README.md

 ## Changelog

 #### 0.2.3
-* fixed a bug that caused a crash when setting text to nil in version 0.2.3
+* fixed a bug that caused a crash when setting text to nil

 #### 0.2.2
 * added property to disable morphing